rohit01/rohit01.github.io/_posts/technology/2016-07-12-devops-meetup-ola.md

 **Speaker**: [@rohit01](https://twitter.com/rohit01), Production Engineer II at Ola
 **Slides**: [click here](/res/posts/devops-meetup-ola/containers-at-scale-with-mesos/)
-**Summary**: In this talk, I spoke about how a monolithic application can be converted into micro services.
+**Summary**: In this talk, I spoke about how a monolithic application can be converted into microservices.
 I used a calculator rest API [docker image](https://hub.docker.com/r/rohit01/calc_api/) as an example.
 Demonstrated, how easy it is to create micro-services using Mesos.

 ### AWS managed services to create serverless applications
 ---